spack/spack/lib/spack/docs/packaging_guide.rst

 There are two key parts of Spack:

 #. **Specs**: expressions for describing builds of software, and
-#. **Packages**: Python modules that describe how to build
+#. **Packages**: Python modules that describe how to build and
-   software according to a spec.
+   test software according to a spec.

 Specs allow a user to describe a *particular* build in a way that a package author can understand.
 Packages allow the packager to encapsulate the build logic for different versions, compilers, options, platforms, and dependency combinations in one place.
 Essentially, a package translates a spec into build logic.
+It also allows the packager to write spec-specific tests of the installed software.

 Packages in Spack are written in pure Python, so you can do anything in Spack that you can do in Python.
 Python was chosen as the